 Since Manaslu is still in a remote area of Nepal, the cost of food in is generally more expensive here than in Kathmandu and menu choices are limited.
 Those who have been to other base camps in Nepal should be familiar with the rule that the cost of food increases as the elevation increases.
 This is because it becomes harder to transport the higher the elevation and if the area is more remote.
 From Sotikhola all the way up to Larke pass, supplies are being transported by pure hard work by men and mule, so you could imagine how much effort goes into each soup you will eat in the region.
-You may want to budget roughly USD 5 per meal. so maybe USD 15 to 20 on a daily basis.
+You may want to budget roughly USD 5-7 per meal. so maybe USD 20 to 25 on a daily basis.
 Of course, this would vary how much appetite you might have in each meal and your beverages.
 Also, breakfast is generally cheaper than lunch and dinner.
 If you have been to Annapurna, the cost is relatively the same.
 Everest is still more expensive than Manaslu and Annapurna.

 How much is the cost of tea houses (Accommodation) in Manaslu Trek?